-6.79.
+- 6.80.
 County lines is a term used to refer to gangs and criminal networks involved in exporting illegal drugs into one or more areas within the UK, using a dedicated mobile line/ other form of deal line.
-An order is placed on the number and typically a young person will deliver class 'A' drugs to the specified

-- address and collect the money for the deal.
-These lines are owned and managed by organised crime gangs, often from larger cities, who are expanding their markets into rural areas. - 6.80.
+An order is placed on the number and typically a young person will deliver class 'A' drugs to the specified address and collect the money for the deal.
+These lines are owned and managed by organised crime gangs, often from larger cities, who are expanding their markets into rural areas. - 6.81.
 Children can be targeted and recruited.
-Exploitation is an integral part of the county lines, children may become victims through: coercion, intimidation, violence (including sexual) and weapons. - 6.81.
+Exploitation is an integral part of the county lines, children may become victims through: coercion, intimidation, violence (including sexual) and weapons. - 6.82.
+Children can be targeted and recruited into county lines in a number of locations including schools, further and higher educational institutions, pupil referral units, special educational needs schools, children's homes and care homes.
+Children are often recruited to move drugs and money between locations and are known to be exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection.
+Children can easily become trapped by this type of exploitation as county lines gangs create drug debts and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network. - 6.83.
 These children and young people are at serious risk of criminalisation, sexual exploitation and exposure to violence.
-This is facilitated by a group who may not necessarily be affiliated to a gang, but who have developed networks across geographical boundaries to access and exploit existing drugs markets in these areas. - 6.82.
+This is facilitated by a group who may not necessarily be affiliated to a gang, but who have developed networks across geographical boundaries to access and exploit existing drugs markets in these areas. - 6.84.
 The group, or individuals exploited by them, travel regularly between the urban hub and the rural marketplace, to replenish stock and deliver cash.
-This movement is not unique to county lines drug supply but is generally more frequent and in smaller deal amounts compared to most other drug supply methods.
+This movement is not unique to county lines drug supply but is generally more frequent and in smaller deal amounts compared to most other drug supply methods. - 6.85.
+One of the ways of identifying potential involvement in county lines are missing episodes (both from home and school), when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism (here) should be considered.
+If a child is suspected to be at risk of or involved in county lines, a safeguarding referral should be considered alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.